Joe Medwick: Career

 NL president Ford Frick conducted his own investigation.
 Durocher and the Dodgers told him they still thought the hit by pitch was deliberate; Bowman countered that "I never meant to hurt Joe."
 On June 20, O'Dwyer's office dismissed the case for lack of evidence.
 The next day, Frick reached the same verdict.

 Though contemporary baseball writers wondered if the beaning would affect Medwick's playing, baseball historian Frank Russo does not believe that it did, pointing to Medwick's strong statistics in 1940.
 In 1941, Medwick helped Brooklyn win their first pennant since 1920.
 He was traded to the New York Giants in 1943.
 During a USO tour by a number of players in 1944, Medwick was among several individuals given an audience by Pope Pius XII, who had been Cardinal Secretary of State before his elevation to the papacy.
 Upon being asked by the Pope what his vocation was, Medwick replied, "Your Holiness, I'm Joe Medwick.
 I, too, used to be a Cardinal."

 Late in his career, Medwick said that golf was helping him to stay in good physical condition; 36 holes per day allowed him to walk more than 10 miles "without heavy strain".

 In 1946, he was signed as a free agent by the St. Louis Browns, but coming out of spring training was unable to stick with the team and was seemingly out of baseball at just 34.
 He eventually returned to St. Louis to finish his career with the Cardinals in 1947 and 1948.
 Medwick retired with a .324 batting average, a ten-time All-Star over 17 Big League seasons.

 He stayed in the game, at the minor league level.
 In 1949 he was player-coach of the Miami Beach Flamingos, a Class 'B' team in the Florida International League.
 He had 375 at-bats in 106 games, with 121 hits for a .323 batting average.
 He continued playing through 1952 with Class 'B' Raleigh and Tampa, but his numbers declined substantially.

 Career statistics

 In 1984 games played over 17 seasons Medwick compiled a .324 batting average (2471-7635) with 1198 runs, 540 doubles, 113 triples, 205 home runs, 1383 RBI, 437 bases on balls, .362 on-base percentage and .505 slugging percentage.
 He recorded a career .980 fielding percentage.
 In 12 World Series games (1934,1941), he hit .326 (15-46) with five runs, five RBI, and one home run.

+Medwick recorded 2 five-hit games and 49 four-hit games in his MLB career.